nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 *  `profile -e 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st profile to be `91234567` and `johndoe@example.com` respectively.
 *  `profile -e 2 n/Betsy Crower t/` Edits the name of the 2nd profile to be `Betsy Crower` and clears all existing tags.

 ### Finding profiles by name: `profile -f KEYWORD [MORE_KEYWORDS]`

-Finds profiles whose names contain any of the given keywords.
+Find profiles whose names contain any of the given keywords.

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`